psolomon-services/ansible-examples/README.md

 # Ansible Project

-The following playbooks (and roles) were copied from my private Ansible repo.
+The following playbooks (and roles) were copied from my private Ansible repo, which include several of my home lab projects.
 All private information (config) has been removed.

 *NOTE:  These playbooks and roles were written mostly from scratch, to facilitate Ansible learning!*